konveyor/move2kube-website/docs/tutorials/custom-cluster-selector.md

 ## Description

-Move2Kube already supports targeting amongst multiple Kubernetes cluster, like- Kubernetes, Openshift, IBM-IKS, IBM-Openshift, Azure-EKS, Azure-AKS and GCP-GKS, but there might be situations where you might require generating Kubernetes YAMLs to target particular cluster.
+Move2Kube already supports targeting amongst multiple cluster, like- Kubernetes, Openshift, IBM-IKS, IBM-Openshift, Azure-EKS, Azure-AKS and GCP-GKS, but there might be situations where you might require generating Kubernetes YAMLs to target a particular cluster.
 In this tutorial we will see how we can use Konveyor Move2Kube to change the versions of existing Kubernetes resources to target a particular cluster.
 Move2Kube can also be customized to generate Kubernetes YAMLS deployable on a particular cluster.

 ## Prerequisites